Glossary of Psychological Tests & Scales

 Beck Depression Inventory (BDI)

-One of the most widely used tools for assessing the presence and severity of depressive symptoms.
-The BDI consists of 21 questions that explore mood, motivation, sleep, appetite, and self-perception.
-It’s often used in both therapy and research settings as a baseline and progress measure.
+One of the most widely used self-report measures for assessing the presence and severity of depressive symptoms.
+The BDI consists of 21 items evaluating mood, motivation, sleep, appetite, and self-perception.
+It is used in both clinical and research contexts as a baseline measure and as a tool for tracking symptom change over the course of treatment.

 Big Five Inventory (BFI)